Introduction to Green Finance

 Sustainable loans and credit facilities are financial products designed to encourage environmentally friendly projects by offering favorable terms for borrowers committed to sustainability.
 These instruments play a crucial role in Green Finance and Investing by providing capital for businesses and projects that prioritize environmental responsibility.

-• Examples in New Zealand: New Zealand banks, such as Westpac New Zealand, have begun offering green loans that support customers in financing sustainable home renovations, energy-efficient appliances, and electric vehicles.
+- Examples in New Zealand: New Zealand banks, such as Westpac New Zealand, have begun offering green loans that support customers in financing Sustainable Home & Energy Solutions, energy-efficient appliances, and electric vehicles.
 Similarly, the ANZ Bank has introduced green loans aimed at supporting projects that align with their sustainability objectives.

 Conclusion